EDUCATION FAQs

 Certification renewal is required every two years.
 You become eligible to renew once you have accumulated 14 Current SPIN® CECs during that renewal period.
 When you renew, you will receive an updated Spinning® Instructor Certificate.

-The Recertification course is an option for those who have not earned enough CECs to renew or have let their certification lapse.
+Recertification course is an option for those who have not earned enough CECs to renew or have let their certification lapse.
 It's a comprehensive online course that provides all 14 CECs needed for renewal.
 Upon successful completion of the course and the exam, your Spinning® Instructor Certification will be renewed for two years from the date you passed the Recertification exam.